yukinogatari/Danganronpa-Tools/drv3/README.md

-A set of scripts for working with the data in New Danganronpa V3 for the PS Vita.
+A set of scripts for working with the data in Danganronpa V3 for the PS Vita and PC.

 ## Dependencies